ashutoshmjain/shutri/src/pages/whatIsShutri.md

-- Shutri (adj.) is a serious thought said un-seriously ;  Or a un-seriously said thought taken like a joke.
-But #Shutri is NOT meaningless.
+- Shutri (adj.) is a serious thing said un-seriously ;  Or a un-seriously said thought taken  seriously.
+But a ‘Shutri’  is NOT meaningless.
 It's a intervention on mundane thoughts of a [[deadMind]]
--
+- Why did I name this website [[shutri.com]] ?